risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-bigquery.md

 Before sinking data from RisingWave to BigQuery, please ensure the following:

 - The BigQuery table you want to sink to is accessible from RisingWave.
-- Ensure you have an upstream materialized view or source in RisingWave that you can sink data from.
+- Ensure you have an upstream materialized view or table in RisingWave that you can sink data from.

 ## Syntax